-We ask that all participants commit to meeting at least two times a month: once at our big–group meetings and once on their own.
-The big-group meetings include food, fun, and pertinent topics of discussion, such as culture shock, cross-cultural communication, campus involvement, and leadership.
-In addition to the big–group meetings, mentors and mentees are also expected to meet at least once a month on their own.
+We ask that all participants commit to meeting at least two times a month: once at our monthly group meetings and once on their own.
+The group meetings include food, socializing, and pertinent topics of discussion, such as cultural transition, NYC discovery, campus involvement, leadership, etc. In addition to the group meetings, mentors and mentees are also expected to meet at least once a month on their own.
 Students choose to meet either on or off campus to grab a coffee, share a meal, or even visit a museum.

 Why should I join the CAS International Student Mentor Program?

-We view attendance at our monthly big-group meeting as essential to involvement in the program.
-Therefore, we try to provide more than one available time slot each semester during which to hold our big-group meetings.
-If your schedule does not allow you to participate in our monthly big-group meetings, we encourage you to join us for our Coffee Hour and International Student Club events, and/or consider joining the Mentor Program during a future semester.
+Attendance at our monthly group meetings is essential to involvement in the program.
+If your schedule does not allow you to participate in our monthly group meetings, we encourage you to join us for our other international student events and/or consider joining the Mentor Program during a future semester.

 What if I am unable to attend an event or meeting?